dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 *See this track on our [music map 🗺️]()*
 </center>

 This track spreads a message we collectively need to hear right now.
 All the lines separating us are made up.
 They aren't real, and we don't have to, nor should we follow them.

 The music video features psychedelic colors and, well, lines.
-It
+It's an energetic and eclectic experience point us in the direction of collective consciousness experience, a